-The proposed stormwater modifications for this project are limited to regrading the area along the new property boundary between the newly acquired property and 122 Reis Road, to ensure that neither property negatively impacts the other with surface runoff.
-The regrading work will include a shallow swale with a low slope to encourage natural filtration and infiltration of stormwater runoff, and will be directed to the drainage ditch to the north and south of the properties.
+The proposed stormwater modifications for this project are limited to regrading the area along the new property boundary between the subject site and 106 Reis Road, to ensure that neither property negatively impacts the other with surface runoff.
+The regrading work will include two new drainage swales with a low slopes installed on both sides of the new property line to help encourage natural filtration and infiltration of stormwater runoff prior to discharging to either drainage ditch to the north and south of the properties.
+The swales will be constructed separate from each other and completely within their respective property.
+These swales have been designed with Low Impact Development (LID) and infiltration facilities, using an underground 150mm diameter perforated subdrain pipes surrounded by clear stone and non-woven geotextile.
+The subdrains are proposed to be capped at both ends and are solely intended to help encourage infiltration and dispersion of stormwater along the length of the swale.
+Major overland flow will maintain existing drainage patterns and discharge overland as it currently does today.